 Head of Data Governance, DG AGRI, European Commission

-Pierluigi Londero works in the economic analysis unit of the Directorate-General for Agriculture and Rural Development of the European Commission.
+Pierluigi Londero is Head of Data Governance in the Directorate-General for Agriculture and Rural Development of the European Commission.
+With a team of 16 people, he is responsible for data management, data governance and to coordinate and contribute to activities stimulating the digitalisation of the agricultural sector and rural areas and facilitating the sharing of private and public data.
+Pierluigi graduated in economics from Rome University La Sapienza.
+Since joining the Commission has worked for two decades on economic analysis and impact assessment of both domestic and trade policy issues.
+More recently he has been in charge of implementation support of the Integrated Administration and Control System – IACS – of the Common Agricultural Policy, before taking the lead of the recently created Data Governance Unit..
 With a team of 20 people, he is responsible for providing economic and quantitative analysis needed for the conception, the management and the evaluation of the Common Agricultural Policy.
 Pierluigi graduated in economics from Rome University La Sapienza and since joining the European Commission in April 1999 has worked both on domestic and trade policy issues, including two major CAP reforms as well as providing supporting analysis for bilateral and multilateral negotiations.
 His team also produce the short-term outlook for grains, meat and dairy products, supply balance sheets for the current and next year published three times a year.
 The medium-term prospects for EU agricultural markets and income is also a product of his unit.
 His team is also in charge of coordination in terms of agricultural statistics with Eurostat.
 Pierluigi participates to both the G20 AMIS market information group and policy response forum.

 Daniela Lüth